MrQuarters1/VECTR-Modules/storagepool.md

 ```
 Did the mount complete successfully?
 (Yes/No)

-### Reflection Question
+### Reflection Questions
 - What does mounting actually do in terms of system access?
+- Why is the correct path important when mounting storage?

 ## Step 5: Verify Mounted Storage
 Confirm the storage is mounted correctly.